Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

                             & 0 \leq x_{ij} \le B_{ij} & \forall (i, j) \in E \\
         \end{alignat}

-    Where :math:`\delta^+(\cdot)` (:math:`\delta^-(\cdot)`) denotes the
+    where :math:`\delta^+(\cdot)` (:math:`\delta^-(\cdot)`) denotes the
-    outgoing (incoming) neighbours.
+    outgoing (incoming) neighbours of a given vertex.

-    The objective maximises the total flow outgoing from the source vertex.

-    The first constraints ensure flow balance for all vertices (other than the source or sink).
-That is, for a given node, the outgoing flow must be equal to the incoming flow.

-    The last constraints ensure non-negativity of the variables and that the capacity per edge is not exceeded.
+    The objective maximises the total outgoing flow from the source vertex.
+The first set of constraint ensure flow balance for all vertices.
+That is, for a given node that is neither the source or the sink, the outgoing flow must be equal to the incoming flow.
+The last set of constraints ensure non-negativity of the variables and that the capacity of each edge is not exceeded.

     The minimum cut problem formulation is the dual of the maximum flow formulation.
-So we can easily extract the solution information.
+The minimum cut is found by solving the maximum flow problem and extracting the constraint dual values.

 |

 Code and Inputs
 ---------------

-For this mod, one can use input graphs of different types:
+This Mod accepts input graphs of any of the following types:

 * pandas: using a ``pd.DataFrame``;
 * NetworkX: using a ``nx.DiGraph`` or ``nx.Graph``;